pimpim/SCI-F/docs/pages/6-examples.md

  - [SLURM](http://containers-ftw.org/apps/scif/hpc/slurm/hpc-slurm-submit/)
  - [SGE](http://containers-ftw.org/apps/scif/hpc/sge/hpc-sge-submit/)

+If a cluster builds and provides containers for the users, the cluster could build the container in each environment, and then provide its own submission script for optimal resource usage.

-## Scientific Workflows
+### Scientific Workflows
 The scientist is likely to want to use SCI-F apps for two purposes:

 - to provide development containers that expose software to develop pipelines
 - to provide a production container alongside a publication to serve a final pipeline

-SCI-F can meet both of these goals, and for this example, we have implemented the equivalent pipeline using Singularity and SCI-F for the CarrierSeq workflow (Mojarro et al. 2017), as well as adding SCI-F to a previously done variant calling analysis that used Singularity and Docker .
+SCI-F can meet both of these goals, and for this example, we have implemented the equivalent pipeline using Singularity and SCI-F for the CarrierSeq workflow (<a href="https://www.biorxiv.org/content/early/2017/08/18/175281" target="_blank">Mojarro et al. 2017</a>), as well as adding SCI-F to a previously done variant calling analysis that used Singularity and Docker .
 Each of the two example containers provides modular access to the different software inside.
 By way of using the Standard Container Integration Format (SCI-F), we have a lot of freedom in deciding on what level of functions we want to expose to the user.
 A developer will want easy access to the core tools (e.g., bwa, seqtk) while a user likely wants one level up, on the level of a collection of steps associated with some task (e.g., mapping).

-### Carrierseq Scientific Pipeline
+#### Carrierseq Scientific Pipeline
 For this example, we focus on the build recipe that generates a scientific container to perform (optionally) a download of input data, a mapping, statistical (poisson) and sorting procedure.
-We assume that an interested party has found the container “carrierseq.img", has Singularity installed, and is curious about how to use it.
+We assume that an interested party has found the container "carrierseq.img", has Singularity installed, and is curious about how to use it.
 The individual could first ask for help directly from the container.

 ```
 singularity help carrierseq.img